Aegopodium podagraria: Ecology

+Invasiveness

 Seed dispersal and seedling establishment are typically limited by shading, and new establishments from seed are restricted to disturbed areas.
-However Aegopodium podagraria readily spreads over large areas of ground by underground rhizomes.
+However A. podagraria readily spreads over large areas of ground by underground rhizomes.
 Once established, the plants are highly competitive, even in shaded environments, and can reduce the diversity of ground cover and prevent the establishment of tree and shrub seedlings.
 Because of its limited seed dispersal ability, short-lived seed bank and seedling recruitment, the primary vector for dispersal to new areas is human plantings as an ornamental, medicinal or vegetable plant, as well as by accidentally spreading rhizomes by dumping of garden waste.
 It spreads rapidly under favorable growing conditions.
 Because of this it has been described as a nuisance species, and been labelled one of the "worst" garden weeds in perennial flower gardens.

 Status as an invasive exotic plant

-A. podagraria has been introduced around the world, including in North America, Australia, New Zealand and Japan, most commonly as an ornamental plant.
+Aegopodium podagraria has been introduced around the world, including in North America, Australia, New Zealand and Japan, most commonly as an ornamental plant.
 It readily establishes and can become naturalized in boreal, moist-temperate and moist-subtropical climates.
 It is an aggressive invader in the upper Great Lakes region and northeastern North America, Australia, Tasmania and New Zealand.
 It can pose an ecological threat owing to its invasive nature, with potential to crowd out native species.
-Because of its potential impacts on native communities and the difficulty of controlling it, it has been banned or restricted in some jurisdictions outside its native range, including in Connecticut, Massachusetts, Wisconsin and Vermont in the USA.
+Because of its potential impacts on native communities and the difficulty of controlling it, it has been banned or restricted in some jurisdictions outside its native range, including in Connecticut, Massachusetts, Wisconsin and Vermont in the U.S.